Sonos Move-ing to places, no speaker has been before

 On the front of the grille, you will spot the iconic Sonos Logo facing downwards, and on the top, the touch-sensitive controls.
 The controls include a central play or pause button that is multifunctional, side buttons to increase or decrease volume, and there’s also a mic mute button.

-On the back, it has 3 more buttons-Power, Bluetooth or Wi-Fi, and Join (this helps with pairing the speaker), and at the bottom of the back, there’s the useful USB-C port, which is a huge help for charging on the go.
+On the back, it has 3 more buttons-Power, Bluetooth or Wi-Fi, and Join (this helps with pairing the smart speaker), and at the bottom of the back, there’s the useful USB-C port, which is a huge help for charging on the go.

 It supports Bluetooth 5.0, meaning it can transfer data at up to 2Mbps, which is twice the speed of Bluetooth 4.2.
+There’s also the stereo pair, which let you connect Sonos with other products for a louder and better sound quality

 The Move also comes shipped with a charging base.
 You won’t have to throw in extra cash for it.
 (More on this later.)

-Sounds big too, Performance
+Sounds big too, Performance: Sonos Move Review

 In terms of inputs, Sonos Move makes use of two Class-D digital amplifiers, one downward-firing tweeter for great highs and one mid-woofer for mid-ranges and bass.
 The downward-firing tweeter also stands to provide us with an omnidirectional soundstage.
 Even though it is a mono speaker, you will hear the music regardless of where you are.